joetanx/conjur-k8s/README.md

 ```
 4. Setup Conjur Master
 - 4.1.
 RHEL Based Master
-> Installing on RHEL 8.5
+> The Conjur installer comes with an older version of keyutils which will fail to install if your RHEL is updated or if you're installing on RHEL 8.5.
+Manually installing keyutils resolves this.
 ```console
 yum -y install http://mirror.centos.org/centos/8/BaseOS/x86_64/os/Packages/keyutils-1.5.10-9.el8.x86_64.rpm
 ```